Iraneus/betamedneed/_services/homecare.md

 layout: service
 ---

-You can book an appointment for **medical professionals and therapists** to visit and take care of you or your loved ones at home.
+You can book an appointment for **doctors and medical professionals** to visit and deliver medical care at home.

 ![Homecare](/images/illustrations/homecare.jpg)